TREASURIES-US bonds soar; still safe haven despite downgrade

 Treasuries also benefited as investors maintained confidence that U.S. government debt may still be among the world's safest assets, if no longer risk free.
 Standard & Poor's cut the debt to AA-plus, the second highest ranking.

-Turmoil in the euro zone, and concerns over slowing growth globally, has led investors to flood safe havens with funds that in some cases has left the recipients struggling to cope.
+Turmoil in the euro zone has led investors to flood any perceived safe havens with funds that in some cases has left the recipients struggling to cope.

 The Swiss National Bank last week announced a shock